-2.60.050 Ethics Officer.
+2.60.050 Ethics officer.

-A. The city council creates the position of ethics officer.
-The city manager will contract with one or more agencies to fill this position.
-The ethics officer shall be responsible for the prompt and fair enforcement of this code of ethics when necessary.

-B. The ethics officer, in addition to other duties, may recommend changes or additions to this code of ethics to the city council.
+- A. The position of ethics officer is hereby created.
+The city manager shall contract with one or more agencies to fill this position.
+The ethics officer shall be responsible for the prompt and fair enforcement of this code of ethics when called upon to do so. - B. The ethics officer, in addition to other duties, may recommend changes or additions to this code of ethics to the city council.
 The ethics officer shall provide input into and review the training materials and program developed for this code of ethics if requested by the city manager or city council.
-(Ord.
-19C-20 § 1).